knative-extensions/autoscaler-keda/ISTIO_DOC.md

 ### Install Prometheus and KEDA

 In `PERMISSIVE` mode (under the `knative-serving` namespace), clear-text traffic and encrypted traffic are both allowed, with the latter preferred by `istio` when properly configured.
 The following instructions will not enable Mutual TLS between `knative`, `keda` and `prometheus`.
-If running in `STRICT` mode, `istio` provides [documentation](https://istio.io/latest/docs/ops/integrations/prometheus/#tls-settings) on how to setup mTLS between "data" plane pods for `prometheus`.
+For enabling `STRICT` mode, follow the instructions in the [STRICT mode section](#strict-mode) below.

 Install `keda` and `prometheus` in their own namespaces:
 ```bash